Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

 \subsection{Equivalence of the cyclic structure on $\RBr$ to the one on $\framed$}

-In this section we show that the cyclic structure defined on $\RBr$ above agrees with the cyclic structure on $\framed$ induced by identifying it with the operad of genus zero surfaces (here, surfaces will always be compact and oriented) and hence also with the cyclic structure found by Budney in \cite{budney}.
+In this section, we show that the cyclic structure defined on $\RBr$ above agrees with the cyclic structure on $\framed$ induced by identifying it with the operad of genus zero surfaces (here, surfaces will always be compact and oriented) and hence also with the cyclic structure found by Budney in \cite{budney}.
 To this end, we will, similarly to \cite{budney}, exhibit an equivalence from $\framed$ to a topological operad $\szero$ built from disk configurations in the 2-sphere (it is essentially the operad of genus zero surfaces).
-The operad $\szero$ has an obvious cyclic structure, and we prove that there is an equivalence $\RBr \simeq \Pi \szero$ of cyclic operads.
+The operad $\szero$ has an obvious cyclic structure, and we prove that there is an equivalence $\RBr \simeq \Pi \szero$ of cyclic operads, where the cyclic structure on $\RBr$ is the one given above.